rafaelvzago/skupper-tests/collections/ansible_collections/rhsiqe/skupper/README.md

 ## Licensing

-GNU General Public License v3.0 or later.
+Apache License, Version 2.0

-See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.
+See [LICENSE](https://en.wikipedia.org/wiki/Apache_License) to see the full text.